Every movie and TV series coming to Netflix in January 2023

 Netflix is showing no signs of slowing down in 2023.

-In January, the streaming service will be adding a large amount of titles to its library, ragning from returning shows to beloved films.
+In January, the streaming service will be adding a large amount of titles to its library, ranging from returning shows to beloved films.

-These releases include figh-concept series Kaleidoscope, the second season of Ginny & Georgia and a new documentary about Pamela Anderson.
+These releases include fight-concept series Kaleidoscope, the second season of Ginny & Georgia and a new documentary about Pamela Anderson.

 Below is a full list of every movie and TV series being added to Netflix in January.